electric-sql/electric/docs/deployment/concepts.md

 Electric actually connects to Postgres in three ways:

-1. it uses a normal interactive client connection to bootstrap resources and make database queries (for example, when you subscribe to a [Shape](../usage/data-access/shapes.md), Electric uses the interactive connection to query for all the rows in the shape)
+1. it uses a normal interactive client connection to bootstrap resources and make database queries (for example, when you subscribe to a [Shape](../usage/data-access/shapes.md), Electric uses the interactive connection to query for all the rows in the shape),
-2. it establishes a logical replication subscription to consume changes from Postgres
+2. it establishes a logical replication subscription to consume changes from Postgres,
 3. it writes changes to Postgres that it receives from clients over the [Satellite replication protocol](../api/satellite.md)

-This last one, writes changes to Postgres, can be done in two ways:

-- you can set `ELECTRIC_WRITE_TO_PG_MODE=direct_writes` to write data to Postgres using a normal interactive client connection
-- you can set `ELECTRIC_WRITE_TO_PG_MODE=logical_replication` to stream data into Postgres using a logical replication publication

-Direct writes mode works out of the box and is the easiest mode to configure, with no additional network connectivity required.
-Logical replication mode requires exposing a TCP host and port to Postgres, so that Postgres can establish a logical replication subscription.
-This can be configured using the `LOGICAL_PUBLISHER_HOST` and `LOGICAL_PUBLISHER_PORT` env vars.
+Writes are made over a regular connection with some additional configuration to distinguish client writes and direct-to-postgres writes in conflict resolution.
 See <DocPageLink path="api/service" /> for more information.

 ### 2. Migrations <-> Proxy